StarkRights/StarkRights/README.md

     - ... i'm salty

 # Projects
-At the moment, most of my time is spent on academics and life,:tm: but I try to keep up when I can.
+At the moment, most of my time is spent on academics and life,:tm: but I try to keep up with what I can.
 ## Stuff that gets worked on
   - NonfungibleBot - a silly djs bot based on the craptacularly silly concept of "owning" your friends dumb discord messages- AND voice clips!
 ## Stuff that like.
 Totally gets worked on.